Contact our corporate or local offices directly.

 Panels may be grouped by dragging and dropping one panel on top of another.
 Two modes of grouping panels are supported:

-The resulting display of the group depends on where you drop the panel being added.
-If you drop it on the center of the target panel, it will become a tabbed group.
-If you drop the moving panel onto one of the small arrows that appear on each edge of the target panel, it will become a fractal group.
+The resulting display of the group depends on where exactly you drop the panel being added.
+If you drop it on the center of the target panel they will become a tabbed group.
+If you drop the moving panel onto one of the small arrows that appear on each edge of the target panel, they will become a fractal group.

 Once grouped, use the small down arrow at the top-right of the panel grouping to change the visible panel.
 Alternatively, make another panel in the group the visible panel by clicking directly on its tab.
-The order of the panels in a tabbed group of panels can be changed at any time by clicking on a panel's tab then drag to the left or right as required.
+The order of the panels in a tabbed group of panels can be changed at any time - click on a panel's tab and drag to the left or right as required.
 A positional arrow will appear marking the position in the group order at which the panel will be placed when the mouse button is released.

-This mode displays a set of panels as a fractal grouping with multiple panels in the group visible at the same time.
-Fractal grouping is similar to horizontal/vertical tiling of open windows.
-You can drag a panel to dock it within another panel essentially tiling them.
+This mode displays a set of panels as a fractal grouping, with multiple panels in the group visible at the same time.
+Fractal grouping is similar to horizontal/vertical tiling of open windows - you can drag a panel to dock it within another panel, effectively tiling them.
 A fractal grouping can consist of individual panels and/or standard tabbed panels.

-The following points relate to moving design space panels within the Altium NEXUS environment.
+The following points relate to moving design space panels within the Altium Design environment: